KunYi/USBGuard/Linux/README.md

 ### Overview

-The methodology involves using the libudev library to setup an USB event listener.
+The methodology involves using the libudev library to setup a USB event listener.
 When a USB device is inserted the background daemon automatically checks the whitelist (stored in memory as a linked list) for the new device.
 If the device isn't on the whitelist it is force disconnected from the system using /sys/bus/usb/drivers/usb/unbind

 ### Installation